leangjia/blender_docs/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

 Geometry
    Pointiness is not supported.

-Random Per Island
+Random per Island
-   Random Per island is not supported.
+   Random per Island is not supported.

 Attribute
    Defaults to active UV layer.
 Only "density", "color", "flame" and "temperature" built-in attributes are supported.